Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Abstract

 \section{Abstract}

-We consider a general model of social choice over metric spaces, in which---similarly to the spatial model of elections---each voter specifies an ideal element of the metric space.
+We present a unifying framework encompassing many social choice settings.
+Viewing each social choice setting as voting in a suitable metric space, we consider a general model of social choice over metric spaces, in which---similarly to the spatial model of elections---each voter specifies an ideal element of the metric space.
 The ideal element functions as a vote, where each voter prefers elements that are closer to her ideal element.
 But it also functions as a proposal, thus making all participants equal not only as voters but also as proposers.
 We consider Condorcet aggregation and a continuum of solution concepts, ranging from minimizing the sum of distances to minimizing the maximum distance.
 We study applications of the abstract model to various social choice settings, including single-winner elections, committee elections, participatory budgeting, and participatory legislation.
-For each application, we compare each solution concept to known voting rules and study various properties of the resulting voting rules.
+For each setting, we compare each solution concept to known voting rules and study various properties of the resulting voting rules.
 Our framework provides expressive aggregation for a broad range of social choice settings while remaining simple for voters, and may enable a unified and integrated implementation for all these settings, as well as unified extensions such as sybil-resiliency, proxy voting, and deliberative decision making.